razor-network/docs-v2/docs/stake.md

 _Note: --weiRazor flag can be passed to provide values in wei_

-If you have a 1000.25 razors in your account, you can stake those using the stake command with weiRazor flag.
+If you have a 1000.25 RAZOR tokens in your account, you can stake those using the stake command with weiRazor flag.

 Example: